It’s 10:13 pm & We’re Always Open.

 Inflation Reduction Act HVAC Incentives (2026 Update)

+This page was updated in July 2026 to reflect the current status of federal tax credits and Illinois-administered rebate programs.
+Incentives can change based on federal law, IRS guidance, state program approvals, and funding availability.
+Always verify eligibility before purchase and installation.
 Under current law, most federal residential HVAC tax credits do not apply to systems placed in service after December 31, 2025, but Congress and the IRS could change these rules in the future.

 Quick Answer: What changed for heat pumps and boilers in 2026?